Pentagon denies D.C. request for National Guard migrant help | WTOP News

 WASHINGTON (AP) — The Pentagon rejected a request from the District of Columbia seeking National Guard assistance in what the mayor has called a “growing humanitarian crisis” prompted by thousands of migrants being bused to the city from two southern states.

-One official, who spoke on condition of anonymity to discuss a decision not yet made public, said that the Federal Emergency Management Agency’s food and shelter program has provided funding for the problem, and has indicated those funds are sufficient.
+One official, who spoke on condition of anonymity to discuss a decision not yet made public, said that the Federal Emergency Management Agency’s food and shelter program has provided funding for the problem, and has indicated those funds are sufficient at this point.

-The crisis began in spring when Texas Gov. Greg Abbott and Arizona Gov. Doug Ducey, both Republicans, announced plans to send busloads of migrants to Washington, D.C., in response to President Joe Biden’s decision to lift a pandemic-era emergency health order that restricted migrant entry numbers.
+During the spring, Texas Gov. Greg Abbott and Arizona Gov. Doug Ducey, both Republicans, announced plans to send busloads of migrants to Washington, D.C., in response to President Joe Biden’s decision to lift a pandemic-era emergency health order that restricted migrant entry numbers.
+On Friday, Abbott said the first group of migrants from his state had now been bused to New York as well.

+As of mid-July, about 5,200 migrants had been bused from Texas to D.C. since April and more than 1,100 from Arizona, which started in May.
+The governors call the practice a voluntary free ride – paid for by state taxpayers — that gets migrants closer to family or support networks.

-Since then the city estimates that as many as 200 buses have arrived, delivering more than 4,000 migrants to Union Station, often with no resources and no clue what to do next.
+But Bowser last month dismissed that characterization, saying that the asylum-seekers are being “tricked,” as many don’t get close enough to their final destinations and some are ditched at Union Station near the U.S. Capitol and the White House.
+Often they arrive with no resources and no clue what to do next.

 A coalition of local charitable groups has been working to feed and shelter the migrants, aided by a $1 million grant from FEMA.
 But organizers have been warning that both their resources and personnel were nearing exhaustion.